CivicaDigital/NodeJsDojo/README.md

 code "C:/Projects/NodeJsDojo"
 ```

 You can press **Ctrl + '** to open up the integrated terminal in Visual Studio Code and use this for our commands.
-Pressing **Ctrl + \** splits the terminal into multiple sessions, whilst **Ctrl + Shift + '** opens a new terminal in the dropdown.
+Pressing **Ctrl + \\** splits the terminal into multiple sessions, whilst **Ctrl + Shift + '** opens a new terminal in the dropdown terminal list.
 You can close any unnecessary terminals by entering the command:
 ```bash
 exit
 ```